So, you’ve decided a car is going to be your next major purchase — but how do you ensure you’re getting the best deal? Let alone, a reliable vehicle.

 Because private sellers aren’t bound to the government-enforced rules as a dealership, have a critical mindset when inspecting a car.
-To help you determine if it’s worth buying, bring this checklist with you or hire an experienced mechanic to ensure everything’s working properly.
+To help you determine if it’s worth buying, bring a checklist with you or hire an experienced mechanic to ensure everything’s working properly.
 If the need for a repair arises, you can leverage it when negotiating the price of the vehicle.

 5. Check the vehicle’s ownership history.